npgsql/doc/conceptual/Npgsql/diagnostics/tracing.md

 >
 > This feature was introduced in Npgsql 9.0

-Once you've enabled Npgsql tracing as above, you can tweak its configuration via the <xref:Npgsql.NpgsqlDataSourceBuilder.ConfigureTracingOptions*?displayProperty=nameWithType> API:
+Once you've enabled Npgsql tracing as above, you can tweak its configuration via the <xref:Npgsql.NpgsqlDataSourceBuilder.ConfigureTracing*?displayProperty=nameWithType> API:

 ```csharp
 dataSourceBuilder.ConfigureTracing(o => o